 ‘German Court might not decide on UPC before 2020’

-Chances that the German Constitutional Court will quickly take a decision on the complaint filled against the instalment of Unified Patent Court are slim.
+Chances that the German Constitutional Court will quickly take a decision on the complaint filed against the instalment of Unified Patent Court are slim.
 This is the outcome of an analysis made by JUVE Patent.

 The German Constitutional Court seems to be taking its dear time, is the analysis of the patent blog.
 A procedure which was supposed to take months, might now delay the coming to existence of the UPC for years.